cardiology-gen-ai/data-etl/mddocs/Dyslipidaemias_2019.md

 summarized the available evidence on the value of non-traditional

-risk factors for risk prediction, and found that, although there are no randomized trials showing that the use of CAC reduces health outcomes, nevertheless it improves both discrimination and . [....................................]
+risk factors for risk prediction, and found that, although there are no

 reclassification.
 [19] Assessment of carotid or femoral plaque burden